dhipgraby/FuseAuction/README.md

 </pre>

 ## Usage 📚

+**  Before using 📝 **

+- Mint nft from Deployer address
+- ApproveForAll Auction contract address in NFT contract
+- Send ERC20 to each bidder addresses you wish
+- Approve spend amount from each bidder address to Auction contract, so it can move the ERC20 tokens.

 ** Creating an auction **
 To create an auction, call the createNativeAuction or createERC20Auction function, passing in the following parameters: